 What happens next?

 After submitting the food business establishment registration form, your premises will be added to our food establishment database and you will receive confirmation of your registration.

 Once registered, the business will normally be inspected and compliance with food safety law will be checked and any relevant advice given.
 Please note that you do not need to wait for this inspection prior to operating your business.

 Reporting changes to your food business

-If you transfer ownership of your business to someone else, that person will need to contact us and complete a registration form.
+If you transfer ownership of your business to a different operator, that person or company will need to contact us and complete a registration form.